Alexandros22/Java-EE-8/README.md

 and elegant interface.
 The body of the requests should be in JSON format because the application consumes and produces JSON.

-The application has an object-entity with the following attributes:
+The application uses an object-entity and interacts with the Java Database (javadb) which included in the Java implemention of GlassFish server.
+The object has the following attributes:

 Variable | Purpose
 ------------ | -------------